-• For example, the drug may not be on the plan's List of Covered Drugs (Formulary); or it could have a requirement or restriction that you didn't know about or don't think
+• For example, the drug may not be on the plan's List of Covered Drugs (Formulary); or it could have a requirement or restriction that you didn't know about or don't think should apply to you.
+If you decide to get the drug immediately, you may need to pay the full cost for it.

-• Save your receipt and send a copy to us when you ask us to pay you back.
+Save your receipt and send a copy to us when you ask us to pay you back.
 In some situations, we may need to get more information from your doctor in order to pay you back for our share of the cost.

-7. When you utilize your fitness benefit or worldwide emergency/urgent care benefit
+7. When you utilize your fitness benefit

-You will pay the full cost for your fitness membership or worldwide emergency/urgent care services at the time you receive them.
+You will pay the full cost for your fitness membership.
 To receive reimbursement from us, you must do the following: